-I suggest Teresa Banks was not wearing it long at all because her ambitions were not elevating her rapidly.
-I believe because she was already mixed up with Leland when the Ring appeared in her life that Bob killed her before the Ring could become a problem for him.
-And we won’t see her in the waiting room because she wasn’t wearing it when Leland killed her.
+I suggest Teresa Banks was not wearing it long at all because her ambitions were not elevating her rapidly in status.
+I believe because she was already mixed up with Leland when the Ring appeared in her life that BOB killed her before the Ring could become a problem for him.
+And we won’t see her in the Waiting Room because she wasn’t wearing it when Leland killed her.
 It was possibly under her trailer waiting for Chet Desmond to pick it up and disappear.
-DESMOND’s the guy we may see in the waiting room.
+Desmond’s the guy we may see in the Waiting Room.

-After Chet Desmond, we see MIKE, or Phillip Gerard, with the ring, and he actually wears it.
-He later gives it to Laura in the train car and it disappears again only to surface on Annie’s finger after the season two finale trip to the lodge, and then is taken by the nurse.
+After Chet Desmond, we see MIKE, or Phillip Gerard, with the Ring, and he actually wears it.
+He later gives it to Laura in the train car and it disappears again only to surface on Annie’s finger after the Season 2 finale trip to the Lodge, and then is taken by the nurse.